jeffreyadams/atlasofliegroups-docs/tutorial/video_1A/functions_and_loops.rst

    Value: [ 1, 2, 3, 4 ]
    atlas>

-Note that the command above that does this is a loop.
+Again the command above that does this is a loop.
 The first part says that the function takes a matrix and outputs a vector.
 The second part defines an empty vector ``rv``.
 The third part is the loop that says that for each vector v in the matrix A, append it to what you